-In order to perform the technical analysis for the Plan and TIP, three horizon years were chosen through interagency consultation in order to analyze emission results.
-The date of full implementation of the long-range transportation plan, 2045, is a required model year.
-The first horizon year may be no more than 10 years from the base year used to validate the transportation demand planning model.
-The current transportation demand planning model validation base year is 2019, which 2025 is within 10 years of.
-The in-between horizon year, 2035, is a test scenario set so that there are no more than 10 years between horizon years.
+In order to perform the technical analysis for the Plan and TIP, five horizon years were chosen through interagency consultation in order to analyze emission results.
+The date of full implementation of the long-range transportation plan, 2050, is a required model year.
+2023 is being used as a horizon year because it is the year of the new attainment date, and is within 10 years of the base year for the SIP, which is 2017.
+The second horizon year, 2025, is the near term year, which may be no more than 10 years from the base year used to validate the transportation demand planning model.
+The current transportation demand planning model validation base year is 2019, and 2025 is within 10 years of 2019.
+The in-between horizon years, 2035 and 2045, are test scenarios set so that there are no more than 10 years between horizon years.
 The years of analysis shown in Table 2 have been determined in keeping with federal requirements.